Transform cities with sustainable mobility innovations

 Module 6: Sustainable Development / Circular Economy

-Module 7: Sensor Technology and Applications
+Module 7: Sensor Technology and Application

-Module 8: Modern Materials and Technologies
+Module 8: Advanced Materials and Technologies

 Module 9: Information Technology and Cyber Security